ejmastnak/ejmastnak.github.io/fmf-course-pages/year3/contmech.md

 - elastic waves
 - the dynamics of ideal fluids
 - the dynamics of viscous fluids
-- and introduction to the theory of the boundary layer and hydrodynamic instabilities
+- an introduction to the theory of the boundary layer and hydrodynamic instabilities